-Regardless of your situation pre-pandemic, all businesses should utilise lessons learnt to audit their current BCP (Business Continuity Plan) and develop or revise their strategy.
+Regardless of your situation pre-pandemic, all businesses should utilise lessons learnt to audit their current BCP and develop, revise, and amplify their strategy.
 How each business does this can vary.
 Essentially, you should be focusing on three key areas: risk management, incident response, and recovery.

 Specific to marketing activities, many businesses rely on third-party suppliers to deliver business-critical activities; therefore, to manage your business risk, you must ensure that your suppliers are proactively managing their risk.